djarrin/scenario-dashboard-widgets/README.md

 ## Contributing to this project

+In order to contribute code push to your personal forked github version of the project then create PR's from here.

-To start, read the documentation in the [scenario widgets](https://github.com/city-of-baltimore/scenario-dashboard-widgets) repository.
+Read the documentation in the [scenario widgets](https://github.com/city-of-baltimore/scenario-dashboard-widgets) repository.
 This repository will use the same contribution guidelines, of creating an issue and checking out a new branch named after the issue.

 For submodule updates, the commit message should be "Widgets submodule update [current commit]".